 Any student with a bachelor’s degree who has been admitted to or is currently enrolled in a graduate program at Northeastern is eligible to pursue a Graduate Certificate in Women’s, Gender, and Sexuality Studies.
 Applicants should have at least a “B” average in their graduate course work (or undergraduate for entering students).

-Interested students should speak to their faculty advisor in their primary department, to develop a plan for completing the certificate alongside their disciplinary coursework and should complete this simple online form to inform the program of their intentions to pursue the certificate in WGSS.
+Interested students should speak to their faculty advisor in their home department, to develop a plan for completing the certificate alongside their disciplinary coursework and should complete this simple online form to inform the program of their intentions to pursue the certificate in WGSS.
 After you complete the form, the program coordinator will contact you to set up a meeting to discuss the certificate.
 This form does not serve as a binding agreement to complete the certificate coursework, but it will enable the program to add the certificate to your degree audit.
 It also allows the program to keep you up to date about news, courses, events, and more that may be useful to you in your pursuit of graduate studies in WGSS.

 Students can also choose to take courses at the Consortium for Graduate Studies in Gender, Culture, Women, and Sexuality (the GCWS).
-Courses taken at the GCWS will count towards the Graduate Certificate.
+Courses taken at the GCWS will count towards the CSSH Graduate Certificate.
 Instructors and courses vary from semester to semester.
 To see all past and current GCWS course offerings, visit the GCWS website.

 To enroll in a GCWS course, speak to the graduate advisor or coordinator in your primary disciplinary program.
 They will advise you on the process for enrolling in a GCWS course for Northeastern credit.
-Registration requires departmental approval and acceptance by the GCWS.
+Registration requires application to and acceptance by the GCWS and departmental approval from both your home department and the WGSS program.